-“Making Grey Bruce Home” will be Co-ordinated by May Ip along with Mokless Hassan in his role of Newcomer Advocate.
+“Making Grey Bruce Home” was Co-ordinated by May Ip along with Mokless Hassan in his role of Newcomer Advocate.

 - May Ip co-founded the Grey Bruce Chinese Heritage and Cultural Association and a variety of other associations and committees that celebrate the unique and diverse ethnicities throughout Bruce Grey.

 - Mokless Hassan came to Owen Sound as an Iraqi refugee 16 years ago and was most recently employed by the United Way under an OMAFRA grant to support employment opportunities for the influx of Syrian and other refugees in the region.

 - A new interactive virtual information resource Newcomer Hub will be developed and maintained by 211, for vulnerable newcomers, sponsors, service providers, volunteers, and the public to access and share up-to-date information, stories, resources, links, new approaches, celebrations and innovations.